 Camper/staff ratio: 10:1

-We keep Kinneret campers engaged with choice periods (chugim) seven times a week and two optional overnights.
+We keep Kinneret campers engaged with choice periods (chugim) seven times a week and one optional overnight.
 They participate in Maccabiah two or three times a week, with more activities to choose from as part of the competition.

 Camper/staff ration: 10:1

 Kfar campers enjoy eight to ten weekly activity choices (chugim), when they can explore activities that interest them the most.
 Maccabiah increases to three or four times each week, and campers are on teams with Kibbutz and CITs as well.

 Camper/staff ratio: 15:1

 The Kibbutz program is a unique opportunity for campers to experience greater independence and responsibility.
 They enjoy what feels like a partial overnight camp experience within Grossman.